revenol/Shadowsocks-IPScan/README.md

 This progect select the best server from the list of server ips, which are included in the file 'gui-config.json'.
 It works on the windows platform by resorting to the 'ping' commard.

+Usage: put the file 'IPScan.py' in the same folder with 'gui-config.json'

 Input: 'gui-config.json'

 Output: a list of available server ips